Dr. Deena Hinshaw to update Alberta about COVID-19 | CBC News

 Dr. Deena Hinshaw to update Alberta about COVID-19

-When the month began, Albertans were getting daily updates about COVID-19 from Dr. Deena Hinshaw, the province's Chief Medical Officer of Health.
+Many Albertans who follow the province's daily COVID-19 updates are likely wondering: are three consecutive days of lower numbers evidence of a trend?

+Chief Medical Officer of Health Dr. Deena Hinshaw has cautioned the public to remain vigilant about following public health orders and physical distancing guidelines, even as some aspects of society begin to reopen.

-Four weeks later, Hinshaw is scheduled to give her latest update Wednesday at a news conference at 3:30 p.m.
-You can watch it here.
+Hinshaw will provide the latest numbers at a news conference Tuesday at 3:30 p.m.
+You can watch it live here.

-On April 1, Alberta had reported 11 deaths from COVID-19, and the province had 871 cases.

-Four weeks later, the death toll has climbed to 80 and the case total to 4,850.

 Comments